-Start in the heart of downtown Napa at Oxbow Public Market, where I often begin my day.
-Browse the super-curated collection of modern and vintage goods at Wood Fiber Clay’s pop-up shop (pssst be sure to stock up on handcrafted holiday gifts from local makers YOLOTLI, Kelley Burnett + Amanda Wright Pottery)!
-Kitty corner from there, grab the best mocha in town from Ritual coffee.
+Start in the heart of Downtown Napa at Oxbow Public Market, where I often begin my day.
+Grab the best mocha in town from Ritual coffee, and sip while you browse.
 Just down the row of vendors is another favorite, Hudson Greens & Goods — I swear by their green juice and avocado toast.
 Oh, and did I mention there’s now a Napa Bookmine the Oxbow in addition to their Pearl St. location?!
 Dreams do come true.
 These gorgeous finds, friendly faces, and delicious treats are guaranteed to start your day of Wine Country adventures off right!

 Throughout this post I wanted to highlight a few things that are highly cherished by Napa Valley locals but aren’t often thought of as destinations for visitors – here’s one more.
 Clemente’s Italian Take-Out is a Napa legend thanks to their invention of the “malfatti” — a dough of cheese + herbed ravioli filling that’s rolled in flour, boiled, then doused in red sauce.
 Italian slang for “mistake,” once you eat malfatti, you’ll dream about it until the next time you have it!
-Still 100% owned and operated by the amazing Cittoni family, Clemente’s is located inside Val’s Liquor Store in downtown Napa on Third St., and is an institution in itself.
+Still 100% owned and operated by the amazing Cittoni family, Clemente’s is an institution in itself.
 At 78 years old, Clemente himself is still in the kitchen cooking up malfatti every day alongside four generations including great-grandsons!
 A true Napa success story.

 All photos courtesy Emma K. Morris.